InspiryThemes/realhomes-docs/docs/add-properties-page.md

 ### **Properties Filter Settings**

-You can **Filter Properties** based on your requirements using meta boxes displayed in screen shot below.
+You can **Filter Properties** based on your requirements using meta boxes displayed in screenshot below.

 ![Properties Filter Settings](images/create-pages/properties-filter.png)